 Good credit is a combination of a clean credit report and a high credit score.
 But it’s a little more complicated than that.
 Every consumer actually has three credit reports and many, many credit scores.
 So, how are you supposed to know which reports matter and which scores to follow?

 There are three credit reporting agencies – also called credit bureaus or CRAs – in the U.S.: Equifax, Experian, and TransUnion.

-Each bureau maintains their own private version of your consumer credit report.
+Each bureau maintains its own private version of your consumer credit report.
 So, consumers get Experian credit reports, Equifax credit reports, and TransUnion credit reports.

 The reports basically all say the same thing.
 A federal consumer rights protection act known as the Fair Credit Reporting Act controls what the reports can say.
 But the three credit bureaus have creative license to present your personal information and credit data in different ways.

 Trick question.
 There are not three credit scores.
 In fact, there are many, many more than that.